technosophos/knife-hp/README.md

 This is a list of features currently lacking and (eventually) under development:

+* how are public IP's assigned at bootstrap?
 * need an ohai plugin to populate `cloud` and `hp` attributes
+* support both AZs
 * take either the flavor ID or the flavor name
 * take either the image ID or the image name